-The District has two kinds of funds:
+The District has three kinds of funds:

 - Governmental Funds Most of the District's basic services are included in governmental funds, which generally focus on (1) how cash and other financial assets that can readily be converted to cash flow in and out and (2) the balances left at year-end that are available for spending.
 Consequently, the governmental funds statements provide a detailed short-term view that helps to determine whether there are more or fewer financial resources that can be spent in the near future to finance the District's programs.
-Because this information does not encompass the additional - long-term focus of the district-wide statements, we provide additional information following the governmental funds statements that explains the relationship (or differences) between them. - Fiduciary Funds The District is the trustee, or fiduciary, for assets that belong to others, such as the postemployment benefit trust.
-The District is responsible for ensuring that the assets reported in this fund are used only for their intended purposes and by those to whom the assets belong.
-All of the District's fiduciary activities are reported in a separate statement of fiduciary net position.
-We exclude these activities from the government-wide financial statements because the District cannot use these assets to finance its operation.
+Because this information does not encompass the additional long-term focus of the government-wide statements, we provide additional information at the bottom of the governmental funds statements that explain the relationship (or differences) between them. - Proprietary Fund The District uses an Internal Service Fund to account for operations of the District's OPEB benefits.
+The activities of this fund are reported in a separate Statement of Net Position, Statement of Revenues, Expenses, and Changes in Fund Net Position, and Statement of Cash Flows.
+This activity is also included in the Government-Wide Statement of Net Position and Statement of Activities. - Fiduciary Funds The District is the trustee, or fiduciary, for assets that belong to others, such as certain scholarship funds.
+The District is responsible for ensuring that the assets reported in these funds are used only for their intended purposes and by those to whom the assets belong.
+All of the District's fiduciary activities are reported in a separate Statement of Fiduciary Net Position and a Statement of Changes in Fiduciary Net Position.
+We exclude these activities from the government-wide financial statements because the District cannot use these assets to finance its operations.

-FINANCIAL ANALYSIS OF THE DISTRICT AS A WHOLE (DISTRICT-WIDE FINANCIAL STATEMENTS)
+FINANCIAL ANALYSIS OF THE DISTRICT AS A WHOLE